 Everything you need to know when buying a TAG Heuer watch, from models to prices.

 Everyone’s got that one watch they’ve always coveted, and for many inspired by motorsports, that watch is a TAG Heuer.
 Seen throughout history on the wrists of Formula 1’s most celebrated names and Hollywood icons of the highest caliber, it’s hard to avoid the undeniable allure of the brand’s watches.
 But with so many models to choose from, narrowing down which is right for you can get tricky.
-To help, we’ve put together this guide to everything you need to know when buying a TAG Heuer watch of your own.
+To help, we’ve put together this guide to everything you need to know when buying the best TAG Heuer watch of your own.

 What Makes a TAG Heuer a TAG Heuer?